Atomic Hawx Prime 130S GW Review

 Most major brands price their top-of-the-line boots competitively and the Hawx Prime rings in at a lower price than other alpine boots in this category.
 It offers dependable performance for the intermediate to advanced skier who isn't on a super rigid ski.
 It is a durable step-up boot but only offers Grip Walk and a few minor features outside a baseline boot.
 Our testers agreed that this was a fair boot for the price.

 If you are an intermediate to advanced skier looking for a top-notch boot to take your skiing to next level but not ready for an ultra-stiff aggressive boot, consider the Atomic Hawx Prime.
 This boot garnered high scores in most categories with a great out the box fit and is offered in a huge range of flexes.
-For the dedicated resort boot, the Hawx Prime earns a Best Buy award as a step-up boot for those looking to advance their technique to the next level.
+For the dedicated resort skier, the Hawx Prime is a step-up boot for those looking to advance their technique to the next level.

 Ad-free.
 Influence-free.
 Powered by Testing.